kewalaka/terraform-github-avm-res-githubrepository/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-github-avm-repository
+# Terraform GitHub Repository module in the style of AVM

-This is a module for creating GitHub repository and supporting child resources.
+This is a module for creating GitHub repository and supporting child resources written in the style of Azure Verified Modules.

+This has been submitted to the AVM team for consideration and should be considered unofficial.

+The intention is to separately develop another module for GitHub Organizations and related components (terraform-github-avm-githuborganization).

+## Features

+- Create and manage GitHub repositories, branches & environments
+- Apply classic branches protection
+- Manage variables & secrets at the repository and environment scope.
+- Enable or disable features such as issues, discussions, wiki, etc.

+TODO:

+- Rulesets
+- Testing for adding team permissions
+- Testing for adding files & using templates
+- OIDC subject mapping
+- Associating runner groups and apps
+- Managing collaborators

+.. probably more I haven't thought of yet!

+## Testing locally

+To test locally:

-To test locally, set `GITHUB_OWNER` to your Github organisation or individual user account.
+- set `GITHUB_OWNER` to your Github organisation or individual user account.
+- install the GitHub CLI
+- log in use `gh auth`
+- fetch the token using `gh auth status -t`
+- set `GITHUB_TOKEN` to the token value returned by the previous command.

 <!-- markdownlint-disable MD033 -->
 ## Requirements